-A dog barking outside the testing room or neighbouring students making distracting noises will likely also affect student performance on tests; however, there is limited evidence on causal effects of such distractions.
+A dog barking outside the testing room or neighboring students making distracting noises will likely also affect student performance on tests; however, there is limited evidence on causal effects of such distractions.
 One study has, however, studied the effect of wider distractions in terms of the value of leisure around the test-taking and test preparation time.
-Metcalfe et al. [2019] investigated the effect of having assessments in times of large football tournaments, such as the European Championships and the World Cup, for students in England sitting the General Certificate in Secondary Education or GCSE achievement test.
-These tournaments are very popular and involve broadcasting of matches, parties, and other distractions that are likely to raise the value of leisure and increase the opportunity costs of studying for exams.
-The authors uncovered that exposure to this distraction mainly is driven by year of birth, as these tournaments only take place every other year, and found that students exposed to this distraction do worse in the assessments.
+Metcalfe et al. (2019) investigated the effect of having assessments in times of large football tournaments, such as the European Championships and the World Cup, for students in England sitting the General Certificate of Secondary Education or GCSE achievement test.
+These tournaments are very popular and involve the broadcasting of matches, parties, and other distractions that are likely to raise the value of leisure and increase the opportunity costs of studying for exams.
+The authors exploited that exposure to this distraction varies by year of birth, as these tournaments only take place every other year.
+Students born in years which mean that they will participate in the tests in tournement years do worse in the assessments, compared to students born in the year before or after who will not be exposed to the tournements during the test period.
 The effects are largest for boys from disadvantaged backgrounds.
-While the study by Metcalfe et al. [2019] provides insights into how distractions affect learning in general, given that the distraction is centered around assessment, it also points to the importance of the environment around the assessments.
+While the study by Metcalfe et al. (2019) provides insights into how distractions affect learning in general, given that the distraction is centered around assessment, it also points to the importance of the environment around the assessments.